suryarajendhran/scholared-landing/content/pages/pricing.md

           We take on very few customers and try to avoid overlap within our clientele.
 If you are building a law school study app for a region, we will not accept applications from clients operating in the same market of the same geographical region.
+As you start expanding and have more active users throughout the globe we are happy to restrict our services accordingly.
+We prefer to have long term mutually beneficial relationships.
 seo:
   title: Pricing
   description: This is the pricing page